onqtam/code-evolution/ray_play/README.md

-circle play
+ray play
 =======

-Given a starting point A and end point B find all paths between them which have K reflections from circles.
+Given a starting point A and end point B find all ray paths between them which have K reflections from circles.